Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/AddonHooks.md

-# LanternsCore Add‑on Hooks (Advanced)
+# LanternsCore Add-on Hooks (Advanced)

-This file covers optional XML hooks and extension points for add‑on authors who want deeper control.
+This file covers optional XML hooks and extension points for add-on authors who want deeper control.
-For the full “no‑C#” authoring path, see `Docs/HowTo_CreateLanterns.md`.
+For the full "no-C#" authoring path, see `Docs/HowTo_CreateLanterns.md`.

 ---

 ## 1) Trait scoring hook

 Attach `LanternTraitScoreExtension` to any `TraitDef`.
 `Condition_TraitExtensions` will automatically add these scores during ring selection.

 ```xml